sfu-rsl/graphite/README.md

 ## Building

-You need a recent version of the CUDA Toolkit (e.g. >= 12.0) and Eigen3.
+You need a recent version of the CUDA Toolkit (e.g. >= 12.0), Eigen3, and cuDSS 0.7.0.
 Graphite can be built using CMake.
 A Dockerfile for development is also included, which can be used to create a devcontainer for VS Code (requires the NVIDIA Container Toolkit).

 ## Examples